professorlust/legends-of-erukar/README.md

 ![](docs/plots/turn_order_modifier.png)

-Through the use of this sigmoid function, the turn order increases slightly initially, then drastically, eventually tapering off as the dexterity attribute approaches its maximum
+Through the use of this sigmoid function, the amount of time between turns (turn_order_modifier) decreases slightly initially, then drastically, eventually tapering off as the dexterity attribute approaches its maximum.
+At -2 dexterity, the Lifeform should have roughly 2 turns per 100 TurnManager ticks.
+At 20 dexterity, the Lifeform should have approximately 6 turns per 100 TurnManager ticks.

 ## Documentation
 * [Mechanics](docs/mechanics.md)